sjohner/azurebootcamp.ch/content/sessions/index.md

 * Security for external interfaces and endpoints

 The audience will get the knowledge of how to create a secure platform and use Azure services the right way to build secure applications as well as to avoid potential vulnerabilities in the Azure “Landing Zone”.
 Based on the strict security and compliance requirements of organizations, Stefan will share all relevant recommendations, best practices, practical experience, and potential pitfalls to provision and mange cloud workload in Azure the secure and smart way.
-🙂 [STEFAN RAPP](https://www.linkedin.com/in/rapster83) ⚡️ Cloud Solution Architect @ Xebia | Microsoft Azure Infrastructure as Code MVP
+🙂 [STEFAN RAPP](https://www.linkedin.com/in/rapster83) ⚡️ Cloud Solution Architect @ Xebia | Microsoft Azure Infra-As-Code MVP

 ### <a name="pares"></a> ⭐️ Level up your Cost Observability with the new FinOps standard FOCUS and Microsoft Fabric
 In this session, attendees will learn how to leverage the new FinOps billing standard FOCUS and Microsoft Fabric to gain better visibility over their Cloud Costs.